Ordering & FAQ's

 Q: Care Instructions.
 Are EastWest Mapping maps waterproof?

-A: Our maps have been printed on four types of paper: (1) Pretex paper is a resin impregnated paper 120gsm, manufactured in Germany specifically for outdoor applications.
-It is best described as a water & tear resistant paper.
-This paper was used on our 1st edition Wicklow maps.
-(2) Enduro paper is a paper/plastic laminate 100 gsm, manufactured in Germany specifically for outdoor applications.
+A: Our maps are printed with three paper solutions: (1) Enduro paper is used on our Wild Nephin, Blackstairs and Achill maps.
+It’s a paper/plastic laminate 100 gsm weight, manufactured in Germany specifically for outdoor applications.
 Best described as two thin layers of paper sandwiching a sheet of plastic.
 It is water resistant and practically impossible to tear using normal pressure.
 Take care though not to start a cut with a scissors or sharp edge.
 If this paper gets wet or damp, avoid rubbing or abrasion – otherwise the thin layer of paper can rub off at creases etc. Protect it with a map case or plastic bag to avoid abrasion.
-(3) Progeo map paper, 90gsm, manufactured in Germany for use on map & charts.
+If the map gets damp during use, on return open the map fully out and leave to dry in a well ventilated spot e.g. over back of a chair etc. It will dry, return to normal and can be refolded for use again.
+(2) All of our recent maps since 2018 are printed on Progeo map paper 90gsm, as used for map & charts.
 This is a good quality paper but it is not waterproof.
-We offer the same maps fully encapsulated if you require a durable and weatherproof solution for outdoor use.
-(4) Standard 130 gsm paper is used currently for some temporary reprints: Wicklow East & Dublin & North Wicklow Mountains.
-This is not water resistant.
-Both (1) & (2) type papers will soak up some moisture but will not readily fall apart when wet like conventional maps.
-If the map gets damp during use, on return open the map fully out and leave to dry in a well ventilated spot e.g. over back of a chair etc. It will dry, return to normal and can be refolded for use again.
-For use outdoors, we recommend treating like conventional paper as in type (3) & (4) i.e. fold the map carefully before going out to the area you’ll be using, avoid stressing any folds and avoid using the same folding creases repeatedly.
-Insert into a conventional map case or two clear plastic freezer bags – into one bag, fold over open end and insert this end into second bag – your maps will last many years.
-If you wish to laminate our paper maps, customers have reported to me that they’ve used (1) Milltech Digital Ltd., 021 4308925 firstname.lastname@example.org and (2) Map Shop Lamination, 01 620 4124 email@example.com
+For use outdoors, we recommend that you fold the map carefully before going out to the area you’ll be using, avoid stressing any folds and avoid using the same folding creases repeatedly.
+Insert the folded map into a conventional map case or two clear plastic freezer bags – into one bag, fold over open end and insert this end into second bag.
+(3) We offer the same Progeo maps in fully laminated or encapsulated versions if you require a durable and weatherproof solution for outdoor use.
+These are a little bulkier but will last many years.
+If you wish to laminate our paper maps, customers have reported to me that they’ve used (1) Milltech Digital Ltd., 021 4308925 email@example.com and (2) Map Shop Lamination, 083 1470099 firstname.lastname@example.org